 Make it plain to your parents that you appreciate that they value you enough to accept the boundaries you’ve established.

 While it may feel weird and intimidating initially, you’ll be glad you did in the long run.
 They can help to safeguard your relationship with your parents by preventing disputes and tension.
 Indeed, these boundaries may lead to a closer overall relationship with your parents.

 We chatted with Dr. Wyatt Fisher, a psychologist and romantic getaway leader, and NYC relationship specialist Susan Winter about setting appropriate boundaries with parents in a relationship that should be set between you and your parents.

 Related Article: Best Halloween Movies to Try Out in October 2023

 #1.
 It is entirely up to you who you date.

 #2.
-Even if they don’t like who you date, they should respect them.
+They should respect them even if they don’t like who you date.

 #3.
 The decisions you make with your relationship are solely yours.